PuEnjoy/Learn-Assembly-FU/lecture00.md

 00001012  BA0D000000
 00001017  0F05
 ```
-This however is not so readable for us.
-Introducing Assembler Language, the human readable form of machine code:
+As you can see, machine code is not very readable for humans.
+This is where Assembly Language comes in—it's the human-readable form of machine code:
 ```asm
 add [rax+0x1],bh
 mov edi,0x1